 (2) An owner who fails to comply with a direction referred to in subregulation (1) within such time as is specified by the inspector commits an offence.

-Penalty: $500.
+Penalty: a fine of $5 000.

+[Regulation 8 amended in Gazette 6 Dec 2011 p.
+5156.]

 9. Interference with brand

 Unless directed by an inspector, a person shall not remove, alter, deface or otherwise interfere with a brand placed on the carcase of a prescribed or declared animal in accordance with these regulations before that carcase is sold for human consumption.

-Penalty: $500.
+Penalty: a fine of $5 000.

+[Regulation 9 amended in Gazette 6 Dec 2011 p.
+5156.]

 10. Inspection of imported carcases

 A person who brings or causes to be brought into the State a carcase of a prescribed or declared animal slaughtered outside the State and brought into the State for the purpose of sale for human consumption in the State shall, as soon as is reasonably practicable after entering the State, present the carcase for inspection for the purposes of the Act at a place nominated by the Executive Director, Public Health and Scientific Support Services.

-Penalty: $500.
+Penalty: a fine of $5 000.

+[Regulation 10 amended in Gazette 6 Dec 2011 p.
+5156.]

 11. Lamb — prescribed characteristics and brand

 (1) The prescribed characteristics of lamb are that it is a sheep that has not cut a permanent incisor tooth.